video library

 ELDOA + MFS | 25-30 mins

-Recent research suggests that, if you have chronically tight hip flexors (as in, you stretch them all the time, but they always end up tightening back up), you need to focus on your deep hip muscles.
-These smaller, deeper muscles are rotators, acting in ways that are similar to the famous “rotator cuff” of your shoulder joint.
-Anyway, give this a try if you need a new hip strategy for those tight flexors!
+If you stretch your hip flexors all the time, but they are still tight, you may need to focus on your deep hip muscles.
+These smaller, deeper muscles are rotators, acting in ways that are similar to the famous “rotator cuff” of your shoulder joint – when they are working well, your joint mechanics are improved and the hip flexors can stop holding on for dear life!

-More shoulder release, but this time, Janine focuses on how your breathing affects your shoulder and neck tension.
+Janine focuses on how your breathing affects your shoulder and neck tension.
 A good class for anyone who experiences stress, which is all of us these days!
 Expect shoulder and wrist stretches, as well as spinal and shoulder ELDOAs.
-The connection was a touch choppy, but Ethan requested this be added to the library anyway, that’s how good it was. 🙂
+The wifi connection was a touch choppy, but Ethan requested this be added to the library anyway, that’s how good it was. 🙂

 30 mins: A feel-good, tension-relieving class.
 Perhaps the perfect combination of ELDOAs to do after a long day!
 Janine starts with a warm up for mobilisation & awareness (hypertonix!), and then gets into the ELDOAs for the shoulder girdle (A-C joint, Sterno-Clavicular joint).
 Finally, you’ll do T6-T7 and L5-S1 (legs-up-the-wall).